awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-statementone.md

 ## Properties<a name="aws-properties-wafv2-webacl-statementone-properties"></a>

 `AndStatement`  <a name="cfn-wafv2-webacl-statementone-andstatement"></a>
-Logical OR statement used in statement nesting\.
+Logical AND statement used in statement nesting\.
 *Required*: No
 *Type*: [AndStatementOne](aws-properties-wafv2-webacl-andstatementone.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)